N-Wouda/Urban-Waste-Collection/README.md

 Copyright (C) 2023, Niels Wouda and Nicky van Foreest

 Unless expressly noted otherwise, the code in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The code in this repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License as part of this repository.
+If not, see <https://www.gnu.org/licenses/>.